 A suitcase puppet show about the apocalypse involving terror in the trifle tent, vengeful vicars and a Portaloo-related emergency.
 This wacky, funny and utterly hopeless performance stars War, Famine, Death and household name, Pestilence (warning: may contain showjumping).

 As a suitcase show it is very portable, and is available for bookings at festivals, events and doorsteps!
+Contact me for more information.

 'Flamingo' is a 10 minute long cabaret piece which combines storytelling, clowning, object manipulation and Bananarama.
 I have performed it at the Looking Glass Club, the Royal Vauxhall Tavern and the Pop Up Palladium.